JiaqiLi404/OpenModal/README.md

 ## Introduction

 OpenModal is a foundational library for training multi-modal models based on PyTorch.
+Our target is to provide a centered platform for multi-modal tasks and models, to better standardize and fuse the models among different modal.
 The highlights are:

 - **Modular Design**: The library is designed in a modular way, which allows you to easily add and customize the components, just by registering them in the module registry.